leonardophu/bus-visualisation-akl/dataCleaning/README.md

 # dataCleaning

-The folder will take the raw protobuf bus files, and combine them all together and clean them.
+The folder is designed to process the raw protobuf bus files, combining and cleaning them.
+The result will be CSV files containing the raw data for each **trip_id**

 **Assumptions:**
-- You know the UTC difference in time (In New Zealand it would be either UTC + 12 or UTC + 13 depending on daylight saving)
+- You are aware of the UTC time difference (In New Zealand, it would be UTC +12 or UTC +13, depending on daylight saving time).
-- You have your downloaded maps as RData
-- You have the proto file for gtfs-raetime
+- You possess the proto file for gtfs-realtime.
-- You have the Static GTFS file for the specific Real-time GTFS file
+- You have the Static GTFS file for the specific date in question.

 # dataAnimation